Caroline Halsted and Alex Pew, National Center for Health Research

 People can be exposed to second-hand smoke any time they are around someone who is smoking a cigarette.
-It comes from both the smoke from the tip of the cigarette and the smoke that the smoker is exhaling.
-Second-hand smoke causes about 600,000 premature deaths every year worldwide.
+It comes from both the smoke from the tip of the cigarette and the smoke that the smoker is exhaling.1 Second-hand smoke causes about 600,000 premature deaths every year worldwide.

 The dangers of third-hand smoke were first introduced in 2006.
-Third-hand smoke (THS) is the tobacco residue that can remain on surfaces and dust for months after someone smokes a cigarette.
-In some situations, third-hand smoke can even remain on fabric for a year and a half after the last exposure to cigarette smoke.
-This residue can cause coughing, asthma, and respiratory tract infections.
-Third-hand smoke is more likely to remain on indoor surfaces.
-Even in seemingly tobacco-free places, tobacco residue can remain on walls, floors, furniture, clothing, and even hair for months after a cigarette is smoked.
-A study investigating the effects of short-term third-hand smoke found that exposed mice were more likely to develop lung cancer compared with mice that were not exposed to THS.6 In 2013, scientists from the University of California reported that THS could damage DNA, causing serious genetic damage that could affect offspring.
+Third-hand smoke (THS) is the tobacco residue that can remain on surfaces and dust for months after someone smokes a cigarette.2 In some situations, third-hand smoke can even remain on fabric for a year and a half after the last exposure to cigarette smoke.3 This residue can cause coughing, asthma, and respiratory tract infections.4 Third-hand smoke is more likely to remain on indoor surfaces.
+Even in seemingly tobacco-free places, tobacco residue can remain on walls, floors, furniture, clothing, and even hair for months after a cigarette is smoked.5 A study investigating the effects of short-term third-hand smoke found that exposed mice were more likely to develop lung cancer compared with mice that were not exposed to THS.6 In 2013, scientists from the University of California reported that THS could damage DNA, causing serious genetic damage that could affect offspring.
 Their studies suggested that chronic exposure to THS would be much more damaging than short-term exposure.7

 Health Risks for Children